-Based on the review of the disbursement procedures, it was noted that one of two disbursements tested were not approved prior to transactions taking place.
+Based on the review of the disbursement procedures, it was noted that one of three disbursements tested was not approved prior to the transaction taking place.
 This could potentially lead to spending in excess of available funds.
 Additionally, expenditures of a questionable nature could arise if disbursements are not pre-approved.